 - The lack of visualizations makes interpreting data an equally cumbersome task.

-*This being the case, the frequency at which researchers can analyze genomes is marginally slower when compared to the computational power of a super computer.
+*This being the case, the frequency at which researchers can analyze genomes is exponentially slower when compared to the computational power of a super computer.
 Even after computing the data, it takes additional effort to interpret it.

 Stakeholder Interviews (4 Total)